American Journal of Physics®

 Endnotes must be grouped together at the end of the manuscript, in the same sequence in which they are first referenced in the body of the manuscript.

-In accepted manuscripts, auxiliary author information, such as email addresses, should be listed at the beginning of the endnote section using superscripted lower-case Latin letters followed by right parentheses (e.g., c) ).
+In accepted manuscripts, auxiliary author information, such as email addresses and preferred pronouns, should be listed at the beginning of the endnote section using superscripted lower-case Latin letters followed by right parentheses (e.g., c) ).
 Place an identical symbol immediately after the name of the author to whom the information applies.
 (LaTeX/REVTeX will use different symbols, which are automatically converted to the correct form during production.)

 All other endnotes use superscripted numbers (e.g., 3 ).
 To avoid ambiguity, place superscripts where they won’t be mistaken for mathematical exponents.